mrazomej/phd/docs/src/chapter_01/section_02_gene_reg.md

 assume that RNAP binds to all $N_{NS}$ non-specific binding sites with the same affinity.
 We assign this energy to be $\varepsilon_P^{(NS)}$.
 This assumption could be relaxed and we could assign instead a distribution of non-specific binding energies, as explored in [@Phillips2019].
-But for now, we don't have to worry about this complication.
-For the statistical mechanics' protocol the assignment of binding energies does not come from some quantum first-principled calculation or anything similar.
+But for now, we do not have to worry about this complication.
+For the statistical mechanics' protocol, the assignment of binding energies does not come from some quantum first-principled calculation or anything similar.
 We label the interaction of the RNAP and the rest of the genome with a single value, $\varepsilon_P^{(NS)}$, that coarse-grains all of the hydrogen bonds and other effects that go into this physical process and gives an average energy.
 The calculation continues with this "labeled energy," and, as we will see at the end, a very clean functional form emerges.
-Since we have $P$ such polymerases bound non specifically, the energy of any state with a similar configuration is then $P
+Since we have $P$ such polymerases bound non-specifically, the energy of any state with a similar configuration is then $P
 \varepsilon_P^{(NS)}$ as shown in [@Fig:ch1_fig03] second column, top row.